Getting Started with JS/TS

 });

-This callback will be called multiple time during the polling process of the deployment.
+This callback will be called repeatedly during the polling process of the deployment.
+It can be useful for logging or updating UIs while the deployment runs.

 Accessing the results